Getting Started

 Step 7 – Add Additional Source Files & Perform Processing

 You may find it useful to create a Static Grid prior to performing processing steps, to use as a way of comparing the pre- and post- processing results.
-You can create a Static Surface using the Create Static Surface Button.
+You can create a Static grid using the Create Static grid

 In some cases, the Raw Sonar File formats do not have all of the information stored in them for full processing – for example, Sound Velocity information is stored in Kongsberg ALL files but may or may not be present in DB, HSX, or S7K files.
 In other cases you may want to reprocess the position and motion using a different data source.